-With the racing season winding down which was a power house this year, one in particular was Grand Am Racing; comes the time for rebuilding.
-It’s known that a good sim can improve your racing line on the track and saves ware and tear on your machine.
-What better sim than NR2003 Race Season, there’s more mods coming every year along with track side updates and car viewer files that improve the look and physics of the cars.
+With the racing season winding down which was a powerhouse this year, one, in, particular, was Grand Am Racing; comes the time for rebuilding.
+It’s known that a good sim can improve your racing line on the track and saves wear and tear on your machine.
+What better sim than NR2003 Race Season, there are more mods coming every year along with trackside updates and car viewer files that improve the look and physics of the cars.
 The thing about this sim is you go under the hood on your computer, tweaking graphics, physics, scenery, setups, mods and sound just to name a few.
-NASCAR Racing 2003 Season is only going to get better as time goes by, I mean even the long running MaxGrafx is overhauling their site and many Racing Leagues Sits are just awesome with all the updates offered.
-The PC ain’t dead Pod, it’s the best builder of graphics and sound and you learn a lot when it comes to setups, you’ll spend hours on setups literally, if you want to be jamming on the track.
+NASCAR Racing 2003 Season is only going to get better as time goes by, I mean even the long-running MaxGrafx is overhauling their site and many Racing Leagues Sits are just awesome with all the updates offered.
+The PC ain’t dead Pod, it’s the best builder of graphics and sound and you learn a lot when it comes to setups, you’ll spend hours on setups literally if you want to be jamming on the track.

 I chose the Nova for this Mod (yes that’s tinted glass on all the cars, how cool is that?) for I use to own a “72”, with the setup I was able to get the car harder into the turns and exploded out of the turn to make up time on the track.
 Now I’ll tell ya, I really like the eye candy on the 88 Sled but just likes its name the ass end comes around to meet the front bumper but because of the weight of this ride it’s a Bull on the track, takes a hard hit and pushes competition out-of-the-way.
 Going to spend hours if not days on that setup.
 The software engine driving ‘Papyrus’ is what gives this sim the experience and feel of a track, in and out of the turns, rear draft, side draft, loose, tight, pushing or pulling it’s all in the setup.
 Then you have all the modeling which is the ultimate hobby build.